bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - Your email
 - [Your service URLs](#your-service-urls)
 - [Whether you prefer single-carrier or multi-carrier status](#single-carrier-versus-multi-carrier-apps)
-- A description of the app: 500 characters max.
-Include a description you want to display to merchants in their stores
+- A description of the app (500 characters max).
+This is the description you want to display to merchants in their stores
   ![Example Shipping App Description](https://storage.cloud.google.com/bigcommerce-production-dev-center/images/ShippingProviderDescription.PNG)

 ## Before development